This glossary serves the purpose of the Clean Ohio Greenspace Conservation Program including all the program's supporting documentation and materials.

 Non-native or exotic species are plants or animals that are introduced to a new area artificially, either deliberately or accidentally.
 A non-native species can become invasive if it reproduces so successfully in the new area that it dominates the native species present.

-Any area of land the preservation of which would:
+Any area of land which would:

 • Maintain and enhance the conservation of natural or scenic resources